Simplify Intermediate Term Treasury Futures Strategy ETF (BATS:TYA) Announces Dividend of $0.05

-Simplify Intermediate Term Treasury Futures Strategy ETF (BATS:TYA – Get Free Report) declared a dividend on Friday, November 22nd,NASDAQ Dividends reports.
-Stockholders of record on Monday, November 25th will be paid a dividend of 0.05 per share on Friday, November 29th.
+Simplify Intermediate Term Treasury Futures Strategy ETF (BATS:TYA – Get Free Report) announced a dividend on Friday, November 22nd,NASDAQ Dividends reports.
+Investors of record on Monday, November 25th will be given a dividend of 0.05 per share on Friday, November 29th.
 The ex-dividend date is Monday, November 25th.

 Simplify Intermediate Term Treasury Futures Strategy ETF Company Profile